ADORSYS-GIS/wallet-vc-libs/packages/multiple-did-identities/README.md

 - **Creation of Multiple DIDs**: Easily generate and manage multiple DIDs within a single wallet.
 This is particularly useful for applications that require distinct identities for different purposes or transactions.
 - **Organized Storage**: Each DID is stored with its unique attributes, ensuring organized and efficient management.
 Developers can categorize and handle DIDs based on specific criteria or use cases.

-- **Scalable Solutions**: Designed to handle a growing number of DIDs without compromising performance or security, making it suitable for both small-scale and enterprise-level applications.

 ### 2. **Secure Key Generation**

 - **Ed25519 Elliptic Curve**: Utilizes the Ed25519 elliptic curve for generating cryptographic key pairs.
 Ed25519 is renowned for its security and performance, providing strong protection against various cryptographic attacks.

-- **Asynchronous Key Generation**: Leverages asynchronous operations to generate keys without blocking the main execution thread, ensuring a smooth user experience even during intensive cryptographic processes.

-- **Unique Key Pairs per DID**: Each DID is backed by its own unique public and private key pair, ensuring that the compromise of one key does not affect the security of others.

 ### 3. **Persistent Storage**